Get the FREE one-click dictionary software for Windows

 - copulate, mate, pair

-Derived forms: coupled, couples, coupling
+Derived forms: coupling, coupled, couples

-Type of: 2, attach, building block, conjoin [formal], deuce, family, family unit, II, join, pair, small indefinite amount, small indefinite quantity, two, unify, unit, unite
+Type of: 2, attach, building block, conjoin [formal], family, family unit, II, join, pair, small indefinite amount, small indefinite quantity, two, unify, unit, unite

 Encyclopedia: Couple